 The good news for visitors to Florida is that saltwater fishing charters cover licensing for everyone on board, so you can just sit back and enjoy your time on the water.
 Fish with a guide in freshwater, however, and you’ll still need to purchase your own license.
 Read on and find out how.

 Who needs a Florida fishing license?

-However, there are a few exceptions.
 You don’t need a license to fish on a saltwater fishing charter or a licensed fishing pier.
 Additionally, the following groups don’t need to pay to fish:

 - Florida residents with severe disabilities can fish for free with a Florida Resident Disabled Person Hunting and Fishing License.

 - Military personnel from Florida can fish for free if they’re visiting home for up to a month.

 - Florida residents receiving benefits or food stamps can do land-based saltwater fishing without a license.